Ajinomoto Shared Value

 - Healthy Living and Hygiene Education

-This program will run for 1 year and held at the Darussalam Islamic Boarding School located in Bogor.
-It is collaborative program of Ajinomoto's with the Nutrition Department of IPB led by Dr. Rimbawan.
+This program has been running for 13 months (December 2017 - December 2018) and is being carried out at the Islamic Boarding School located in Bogor.
+It is a collaborative program of Ajinomoto Indonesia with the Department of Nutrition IPB led by Dr. Foresters.

 2. Indonesia Winning Meal Project (Victory Project®)